RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin.md

 ![Run once](/images/Dolphin_RC24/4.jpg)

-If you choose to manually run it, keep `VFF-Downloader-for-Dolphin.bat`.
+If you choose to manually run it, keep `VFF-Downloader-for-Dolphin.sh`.
 There will be an option in menu to manually run it.
 {: .notice--info}

 If you choose to run it on startup, you don't have to do anything.
-If you want to uninstall it in the future, come back to `VFF-Downloader-for-Dolphin.bat` or `VFF-Downloader-for-Dolphin.sh` and choose - Manage startup VFF Downloader.
+If you want to uninstall it in the future, come back to `VFF-Downloader-for-Dolphin.sh` and choose - Manage startup VFF Downloader.
 {: .notice--info}
 5. Run the `RiiConnect24Patcher.sh` that you downloaded [here](https://github.com/RiiConnect24/RiiConnect24-Patcher/releases)
 6. Start the patcher, select `Install RiiConnect24`.